 This survey is the first part of a special Biodesign mission developed at Stanford University, and which is now applied by Aalto University.
 The project is led by professors Risto Ilmoniemi and Heikki J. Nieminen.

 Aalto Health Platform has produced a questionnaire specifically targeted at healthcare personnel, asking them to identify any problems or needs related to the corona pandemic that Aalto University could help with.
 Aalto has a long experience of collaboration with the healthcare sector.
-This project, coordinated by Markus Mäkelä, Executive in Residence, will target the public healthcare institutions in the Uusimaa region and its neighboring areas.
+This project, coordinated by Markus Mäkelä, Executive in Residence, will target the public healthcare institutions in the Uusimaa region and its neighbouring areas.

 The Aalto Health Platform initiative also collaborates with the Biodesign project.